Ghislaine Maxwell family ‘shocked’ by denial of new trial - NewsBreak

 The juror checked “No.”

-The juror said in one interview that he didn’t remember being asked that question, which was No. 48 on the form.
+The juror said in one interview that he did not remember being asked that question, which was No 48 on the form.

-After rejecting defense demands that she immediately order a new trial, the judge conducted an unusual hearing at which she questioned the juror.
+After rejecting defence demands that she immediately order a new trial, the judge conducted an unusual hearing at which she questioned the juror.

-His answers were analyzed by the judge in her written decision last Friday.
+His answers were analysed by the judge in her written decision last Friday.

 She said she concluded that his rush to finish the questionnaire led to inaccurate answers.